MateoProjects/MAI/IML/Teoria/Visualization_w5_revisat.md

 Main goal is to communicate the information clearly and effectively through graphical means.
 So the **VISUALIZATION** is the study of the visual representation of the data.

+**Main goal** is to communicate the information clearly and effectively through graphical means.

 Information  > data > knowledge > wisdom

 ![](img/w5/lego-connect.png)